InseeFrLab/onyxia-api/README.md

 Onyxia-API is primarly made to work with the webapp [Onyxia-Web](https://github.com/inseefrlab/onyxia-web).
 If you use it in other ways, we would love to hear from you :)

+## Contributing

+Contributions are welcome.
+Make sure to conform to Android Open Source Project code style : `mvn spotless:apply` can enforce it.

 ## Configuration

 Main configuration file is [onyxia-api/src/main/resources/application.properties](onyxia-api/src/main/resources/application.properties).